It is a pathological condition of the nails that represents a malformation of the nails.

 - Contact dermatitis.

-Onychodystrophy is a genetic condition that causes problems in the bones of the fingers which in turn leads to nail deformation and onychodystrophy.
+Onychodystrophy is a genetic condition that causes problems in the bones of the fingers, leading to nail deformation and onychodystrophy.

-Onychodystrophy defines a wide range of conditions that affect the nails, including nail deformity, change in nail dimensions, nails that become very brittle, and any bacterial infection of the nail.
+Onychodystrophy defines a wide range of conditions that affect the nails, including nail deformity, changes in nail dimensions, nails that become very brittle, and any bacterial infection of the nail.

 The nature of onychodystrophy

-Abnormal nails can be caused by a wide variety of underlying conditions, such as fungal and non-fungal infections, various non-infectious inflammatory dermatological diseases of the nail unit, and tumors.
+Abnormal nails can be caused by various underlying conditions, such as fungal and non-fungal infections, various non-infectious inflammatory dermatological diseases of the nail unit, and tumors.

-Nail changes can also be a sign of systemic diseases, they can occur secondary to systemic drug use and many other infrequent or poorly defined factors.
+Nail changes can also be a sign of systemic diseases; they can occur secondary to systemic drug use and other infrequent or poorly defined factors.

-Abnormal nails in a more strict sense, as a rule, represent changes of the nail plate characterized by dystrophy and / or dyschromia.
+In a more strict sense, abnormal nails represent changes in the nail plate characterized by dystrophy and dyschromia.

 Onychodystrophy is a widely used term, although rarely defined.
-It refers to changes in the nails as well as changes in color called nail dyschromia.
+It refers to nail changes and changes in a color called nail dyschromia.

-From the point of view of the patient, the partial or complete alteration of the various keratinous layers of the nail plate is the most relevant.
+From the patient’s point of view, the partial or complete alteration of the various keratinous layers of the nail plate is the most relevant.

 In everyday life, these changes are generally known as frailty.
-For a better understanding of nail dystrophies, the origin of the disorder must first be considered.
-The nail plate can be directly altered by exogenous factors.
+To better understand nail dystrophies, the origin of the disorder must first be considered.
+Exogenous factors can directly alter the nail plate.

 In this case, the nail is mainly involved.
 But endogenous factors can also lead to nail plate dystrophy.